 2021 PRESERVATION GRANT SCHEDULE CHANGES

-The Landmarks and Historic Preservation Commission has made the following changes to the 2021 grant cycle schedule:
+In an effort to help streamline the process for applicants, the Landmarks and Historic Preservation Commission has made the following changes to the 2021 grant cycle schedule:

 November 2020: 2021 Preservation Grant Cycle Announcement January 2021: Applications due January and February 2021: Commission review of applications and voting March 2021: Resolution approval appropriating the funds

-NAPC Forum 2020 - Preservation Coast to Coast
+NAPC Forum 2020 - Preservation Coast to Coast - CANCELED

 WA Trust Announces State Funding for Historic Barns and Cemeteries